 Oral history projects do not always have to collect new oral histories.
 We also welcome applications that engage with oral histories already available in our archives.
-The UK Sound Directory, supported by HLF, lists many of these collections.
+The UK Sound Directory lists many of these collections.

 Planning your oral history project

 Plan different stages into your project.
-Recruiting and training volunteers might be a first step.
-Allow sufficient time to identify and recruit interviewees, particularly if you are interviewing people not familiar with your organisation, or dealing with a sensitive topic.
+Recruiting an oral history professional and training volunteers might be a first step.
+Allow sufficient time to identify and recruit a broad cross-section of interviewees, particularly if you are interviewing people not familiar with your organisation, or dealing with a sensitive topic.

 Be specific in your application about the number of interviews you will record, how long they will be, how many will be summarised and/or transcribed and archived into a collection.